 On my way down, I fell down the stairs.
-I didn’t trip over my feet: there was a trick step in the stairs.
-Hester wasn’t kidding when she said there would be traps everywhere in the house now!
-Seems like my Trap Detection Skill didn’t pick up that trap.
+I haven’t tripped over my feet: there is a trick step in the stairs.
+Hester hasn’t been kidding when she said there would be traps everywhere in the house now!
+Seems like my Trap Detection Skill hasn’t picked up that trap.
 Of course, now it does… This seems like such a useless skill… I do hope the detection does get better with practice.

 “Good Morning, Swift!”

 “Good Morning, Granny!”

 “I have prepared a lunch basket for the two of you.
 Take it with you.
 Have fun with hunting.”

 I store the lunch basket in my inventory.

 “Thanks a lot.
 I’m off!
 Ouch!
 Oh, come on!”